 It finally occurs to me that the pot needs a rim in a color that will contrast with the stems and leaves.
 So a gold rim with a decorative cut pink fabric is added to the top of the pot.

 Attaching a stem to the flower base dot, the stem is fused and curved down to the pot rim.
 The stem is sniped to size and tucked under the rim of the pot.

 Inspiration and Leaves for the Stems

-After cutting the strips to size and fusing them into place above each flower, the creation of leaves begins.
+Leaves are added to the stems.
 Each leaf, large or small, is free-cut from that same green silk fabric found in the pot and stems.
-(My bag o’scraps runneth over with green silk fabric.)

 It’s time to add those fine details to the composition improvised from my fused silk fabric scraps.
 Details like these bias cut antlers protruding from the heads of the flowers are added.
 (Note sure if “antlers” is the correct botanical name.)
 The antlers are lightly fuse-tacked into place because the jury is still out, do I like them?
 If not, they are easily removed.

 Again, the leaves entering the flower pot look like a mush of green.
 I must be patient.
 Hand embroidery will give them more definition.